CMecrow/CM-Project-5/testing.md

 The responsive resizing of the searchbar is not completed in as smoother a manner as I'd like in relation to the navbar below it, I simply used resizing via media queries.
 Ideally it should match the resizing of the logo and nav buttons, instead of over or underlapping.
 This is a small aesthetic issue and does not effect the functionality, however it may be revisited later in the project, should there be time.

-### New Items
+### Featured Items

 - The template did include some js and custom css to have a carousell feature to the featured items.
-This wasn't something that felt necessary for this project
+This wasn't something that felt necessary for this project and was instead redesigned into 'New items' which would automatically update, reducing any extra tasks for the site admin.

 ---